emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

            }
    ```

-15. The next stage is used to build the Dev Infrastructure environment.
-You see that we are running the terraform
+15. The next stage is used to build the Dev Infrastructure environment, which is the VPC, EKS and FTDv
+    You see that we are running terraform
-   commands from the **`DEV/Infrastructure`** directory.
+   from the **`DEV/Infrastructure`** directory.
 You also see that we are using the **DEV** environment
     variables for the Lab ID, AWS region and availability zones.

    ```